belastingdienst/opr-paas/docs/core_concepts/sshsecrets.md

 # sshSecrets

-SshSecrets is implemented to enable bootstrappign a project 100% 'as code'.
+SshSecrets is implemented to enable bootstrapping a project 100% 'as code'.
-The idea is that people can create a PaaS to bootstrap an application fornt to back, including required namespaces, quotas, a application specific ArgoCD and a running application, in one go.
+The idea is that people can create a PaaS to bootstrap an application front to back, including required namespaces, quotas, a application specific ArgoCD and a running application, in one go.
 But (when using private repositories) ArgoCD needs to be provided with a ssh key (as a secret) for ArgoCD to gain access to the git repository.
 These ssh secrets need to be provided before ArgoCD can start acting on repo contents, which is why providing these secrets is part of the PaaS solution.

 Other consideration was that we want sshSecrets to be defined in a PaaS, PaaS can be readable to the world, and we don't want the secrets to be open, which is why we implemented encryption.
-Encryption is based on rsa where a prublic key (shared with everyone) is used to encrypt, and a private key (deployed with the PaaS operator) is used to decrypt.
+Encryption is based on rsa where a public key (shared with everyone) is used to encrypt, and a private key (deployed with the PaaS operator) is used to decrypt.
 Which that everyone can encrypt, but only the PaaS operator can decrypt.

-**Note** that we implemented sshSecrets for this usecase, but they are implemented generic, and can also be used to seed secrets into other namaspaces (capability and user namespaces)...
+**Note** that we implemented sshSecrets for this use case, but they are implemented generic, and can also be used to seed secrets into other namespaces (capability and user namespaces)...

 For ease, and to enable extra management capabilities, the PaaS operator comes with additional tooling:

 - an API, which can be used to encrypt without needing to share the public key.
-- a crypt tool which can be leveraged to encrypt, reencrypt, generate key pairs, and inspect encrypted keys Both of these tools require access to the private key to be usable...
+- a crypt tool which can be leveraged to encrypt, re-encrypt, generate key pairs, and inspect encrypted keys Both of these tools require access to the private key to be usable...

 ## How it works